Hey, espresso coffee lovers!! Do you love your delicious, bold and robust cuppa? Does it make your mornings a little easier? It sure does for me.

 - Boosts long term memory, concentration and mood.

-- Protects your liver from damaging effects of excessive alcohol consumption.
+- Protects your liver from the damaging effects of excessive alcohol consumption.

 - Is packed with antioxidants.

 - Reduces calorie consumption- coffee is well-known to blunt your appetite.

 Be cautious, though!
 Too much of anything could cause more harm than good- says your grandma and it is true.
 Science also suggests that excessive caffeine consumption can have detrimental effects on your health such as anxiety, insomnia and abdominal irritations.
 Studies have shown excess caffeine intake has been linked to high blood pressure.

 Brewing the perfect espresso might seem like a daunting task.
 It doesn’t have to be.
 You can brew espresso in your very own kitchen, every morning or when you need to have a strong coffee, using a simple French press or a modern and express espresso machine.

 Spoiler alert: Brewing the perfect cup of espresso without a machine can be challenging but not unattainable.
 To make that ‘just right’ cup of espresso is an expression of your culinary skills.
 It is easier if you perfect the skills required at home so that you can enjoy an espresso anytime the craving hits.
 Give your local cafe a try too, to enjoy a trained barista perfecto espresso.

 The Espresso machines have long been used to make this dark and robust coffee – since 1884 when it was invented by a Turinese gentleman called Angelo Moriondo.